kitnil/awesome/README.md

 ## Python

+- [datasette](https://github.com/simonw/datasette) - An open source multi-tool for exploring and publishing data
 - [pypi-seismometer](https://github.com/sethmlarson/pypi-seismometer) - Tracking the top 5,000 packages on PyPI for changes that may impact the ecosystem
 - [writehat](https://github.com/blacklanternsecurity/writehat) - A pentest reporting tool written in Python.
 Free yourself from Microsoft Word.
 - [therepl](https://github.com/40ants/therepl) - An extension for IPython to switch between modules and evaluate the code from Emacs like we do in Common Lisp.